tomcant/tomcant.github.io/content/posts/2021/09/introduction-to-pathfinding-with-mazes-and-breadth-first-search.md

   document.querySelector('#bfs-demo').src = `https://tomcant.dev/pathfinder/?embed&rows=13&cols=${cols}`;
 </script>

-## JavaScript's Immutability Model: a Help or a Hindrance?
+## JavaScript's Mutability Model: a Help or a Hindrance?

 Before finishing up, I need to address a glaring problem with the code in this post.
 In an ideal world, the `Vec2d` class would be a value object, where its identity is defined by the values of its (x, y) properties.
 However, JavaScript